 First step?
 Figure out which ones matter.
 Sort the A records by function, along with their page content and critical value.
 Does this record direct traffic to an active server?
 Is it part of a backup plan?
 Is the entry essential for the system?
 Tools like metadata tagging and simple spreadsheets can help.
 Still, organization and clarity are key.

 “A records” may not look like big security threats, but if they are changed, it can lead to serious problems.
 This includes sending users to the wrong site or disrupting important services.
-Regular Backups are a must.
+Regular Regular Backups are a must.

 The proper personnel should instantly be able to access A records, but non-authorized individuals do not need access.
 Role-based access restrictions work well.
 They allow users based on their job needs, ensuring the right level of security access.